What is VoIP Service and How Does it Work?

 Traditionally, say about twenty years ago, business enterprises would invest in two distinct and disparate networks: the data network and the telephony network.
 These were separate networks due to the fact that they developed independently and relied on mutually exclusive technologies.

 Network convergence is the process by which voice services, over the years, have migrated from traditional telephony technologies, to run on data network infrastructure, and it is VoIP technologies that have made this possible.
-This migration required some adjustment of the nature of IP networks.
+This migration required some adjustment to the nature of IP networks.
 Data traffic is “bursty” in nature and does not always arrive at its destination in a smooth and continuous flow.
-This is fine for email or for web browsing but is catastrophic for voice.
+This is fine for email or for web browsing, but it is catastrophic for voice call quality and reliability.

 In order to accommodate the time-sensitive nature of voice traffic, which requires a steady stream of voice packets to arrive at their destination in a timely manner, data networks have been tweaked with the introduction of Quality of Service (QoS) mechanisms.
-These mechanisms ensure that voice can indeed successfully be transmitted over the same infrastructure.
+These mechanisms ensure that VoIP calls can indeed successfully be transmitted over the same infrastructure as data packets.

 Network convergence has many advantageous implications.
 Some of the most important include:

-- Lower costs – The primary source of lowering costs does not come from cheaper per-minute rates, as may be expected, but from lower infrastructure costs.
+- Cost savings – The primary reason VoIP can be had at a lower price compared to traditional telephony isn’t due to cheaper per-minute rates, but from lower infrastructure costs.
 Convergence consolidates the cost of two networks into one.
-Maintenance, Moves Adds, and Changes (MACs), as well as your IT department staff, are all costs that are streamlined into a more efficient usage.
+Maintenance, Moves, Adds, and Changes (MACs), as well as your IT department staff, are all costs that are streamlined into more efficient usage.

 - Versatile network – The telephony network itself becomes more flexible in various ways.
 Multisite networks are more easily created, allowing existing WAN infrastructures to carry both voice and data.
 Remote workers can easily carry their corporate telephone number with them on their laptop or their mobile smart device.
-Voice services can essentially be offered anywhere in the world where there is Internet access.
+Voice services can essentially be offered anywhere in the world where there is internet access, regardless of whether or not there are landlines.

 Aircall, for example, is a cloud-based VoIP provider that is capable of integrating its voice network with applications such as Zendesk for helpdesk purposes, Microsoft Teams for collaboration, or Hubspot for CRM integrations.
-This is done using an application programming interface (API), an industry-standard for software application integration and interaction.
-In this way, for example, if a call comes in from a particular caller, using the caller ID, integration with Hubspot will cause the caller’s information to automatically appear on the agent’s screen, allowing them to have instant access to the specific customer’s particulars and transaction history.
+This is done using an application programming interface (API), an industry standard for software application integration and interaction.
+In this way, for example, if a call comes in from a particular caller, using the caller ID, integration with Hubspot will cause the caller’s information to automatically appear on the agent’s screen in real-time, allowing them to have instant access to the specific customer’s particulars and transaction history.

 Call Center Applications